zubyCharles/interactive-comments-section/README.md

-## This project was created using ReactJS.
+A dummy interactive chat section using ReactJS

-A dummy discussio session mocking chat functionality you would normally get in chat apps.
+It aims to replicate the comment functionality in most social media apps today

-You can Add/Modify/Reply/Like cpmments and Replies which are all preserved to your browser using localStorage.
+You can Add/Modify/Reply/Like comments and Replies which are all preserved to your browser using localStorage.

 Live Link https://discuss-section.netlify.app/